-For a full statement of this parable, reference may be made to the 18th chapter of the Quran, Al-Kahf.105 To measure a nation or religion with the yard-stick of worldly pelf and possessions and to detest and deride others who have got a smaller share of these things is repugnant to the teaching of Jesus.
+For a full statement of this parable, reference may be made to the 18th chapter of the Quran, Al-Kahf.105 To measure a nation or religion with the yardstick of worldly pelf and possessions and to detest and deride others who have got a smaller share of these things is repugnant to the teaching of Jesus.
 He said:

 "And Jesus said to him, 'Foxes have holes, and birds of the air have nests; but the Son of man has nowhere to lay his head."
+"106

-106 cunning and deceit, it will not constitute an argument upon his real and true respect and greatness in the eyes of God.
+A fox's cunningness and craft is proverbial in the sacred scriptures.
+Therefore, if one should make buildings and gardens by the employment of cunning and deceit, it will not constitute an argument upon his real and true respect and greatness in the eyes of God.
 And this piece of valuable advice Jesus had very wisely given to his followers, that they may not, in the acceptance of Islam, offer the fact of the poverty of Muslims as an excuse.